SrijanBadhya/Debsoc/Running the PES Debsoc.md

 People's interest in debate can fall or rise over time, based on what they discover about debate as time passes, and whether they like what they discover.
-A lot of people in group one will drop out due to falling interest.
-However, if you hadn't been extra accommodating, you'd never have gotten members
+A lot of people in group 1 will drop out due to falling interest.
+However, if you hadn't been extra accommodating, you'd never have gotten members from group 2 whose interest would have risen over time because debate is more fun than they thought.